As an Amazon Associate I earn from qualifying purchases.

 FAQs

 This peanut butter chocolate balls recipe works best with creamy peanut butter (not drippy).
-Though you may be able to substitute other nut/seed butters (like cashew butter, hazelnut butter, or sunflower seed butter), ingredient ratios may need adjusting.
+Though you may be able to substitute other nut/seed butters (like cashew butter, hazelnut butter, or sunflower seed butter).
+Ingredient ratios may need adjusting.

 Optionally add 1-2 teaspoons of coconut oil for a thinner, smoother coating.

-Pro Recipe Tips
+Toni’s Recipe Tips

 - Creamy peanut butter works best: It’s the perfect texture/consistency for moldable peanut butter oatmeal balls.